felixzhaofelix/KioskAutomation/jrules/Rapport.md

 Status Screen
 -----------------
-Kiosk 1 CarRental is NOT AVAILABLE because LOW_PAPER and JAMMED Kiosk 2 Park is AVAILABLE because HIGH_PAPER and NOT_JAMMED 1 Technician and 1 Representatives are available
+Kiosk 1 CarRental is NOT_AVAILABLE because LOW_PAPER and JAMMED
+Kiosk 2 Park is AVAILABLE because LOW_PAPER and NOT_JAMMED
+1 Technician and 1 Representatives are available

 Solution Screen